-Due to the strongly negative natural population growth rate, Lovech is among the districts with quickly ageing populaions.
-Students’ results are relatively low.
-The number of GPs has been declining in recent years, but remains higher than the national average.
+Due to the strongly negative natural population increase rate, Lovech is among the districts with a high rate of population aging.
+Students’ results are relatively low and vocational education fails to meet the demands of the economy.
+The number of GPs remains higher than the national average.
 The availability of beds in the local general hospitals again remains relatively low.
-Delivery of justice is significantly faster.
-The amount of generated household waste is relatively low, but the share of waste handed over for treatment and recycling remains extremely small.
-Cultural life in Lovech district is not very active.
+The crime detection rate is relatively high.
+The amount of generated household waste is not considerable, but the share of waste handed over for treatment and recycling remains extremely small.
+Cultural life in Lovech district is not particularly active.

 Download reports from preivious years: